ManavvGarg/FontSync/README.md

 # FontSync
- Transfer fonts from your old PC to new with ease
+ Transfer fonts from your old PC to new with ease. for a designer, by a designer

 # Build
 1. Modify the code acc to your needs or whatever you need